AuroraChasma/Online-Food-Delivery-Website-Front-End.io/README.md

 # Online-Food-Delivery-Website-Only-Front-End-

 ### About this website:
-This was a grouped semester project.
-I made it using HTML,CSS,JS and Bootstrap.
+This was a group semester project.
+I made it using HTML, CSS, JS and Bootstrap.

 ### Screenshots of the website:
 ![home page - carousel](./readme-pictures/image.png)